-As you determine your risk control measures (following the hierarchy of controls), look at what risks you might control with an Emergency Stop.
+As you determine your risk control measures (following the Hierarchy of Controls), look at what risks you might control with an Emergency Stop.
 Remember that e-stops fall below safeguards in the hierarchy, so you must use a safeguarding technique if possible, you can’t just default down to an emergency stop.
-IF the e-stop can provide you with the additional risk reduction then use it, but first reduce the risks in other ways.
+IF the e-stop can provide you with the additional risk reduction then use it, but first, reduce the risks in other ways.

-The Stop Function and Control Reliability Requirements
+The Stop Function and Functional Safety Requirements

 Functional Stop Categories

 NFPA 79 calls out three basic categories of stop functions.
 Note that these categories are NOT functional safety architectural categories, but are categories describing stopping functions.
 Reliability is not addressed in these sections.
 Quoting from the standard:

 Stop functions shall override related start functions.
 The reset of the stop functions shall not initiate any hazardous conditions.
 The three categories of stop functions shall be as follows:

 (1) Category 0 is an uncontrolled stop by immediately removing power to the machine actuators.